Frank E. Gannett – Short Biography

 Gannett, born in 1876 in Bristol, New York, attended Cornell University where he worked at the school’s publication.
 In 1989, Gannett was the campus’ contributing writer for Ithaca Journal.
 A year had passed and Gannett was formally invited by Ithaca in 1900 to be its city editor.
 For years, Gannett served as its managing editor, business manager, and eventually its owner in 1912.

 Gannett’s first business venture took off when he got hold of half of the shares of Elmira Gazette in 1906.
-This year also marked the birth of his media enterprise, Gannett Company.
 After a year, Gannett successfully merged Elmira Gazette and Elmira Star (now known as Star-Gazette).

 This merger, which made the newspaper more competitive, became Gannett’s business model.
 From then on, he was busy with acquiring and merging many other subsequent small- and medium-sized newspapers.